-Number of Years During Performance Period Adjusted ROTCE is Not Positive
+Number of Years During Performance Period Adjusted ROTCE is Not Positive Reduction in Number of Units Vesting and Shares Awarded

-Zero

-One

-Two

-Three

-Reduction in Number of Units Vesting an Shares Awarded

-No reduction
+Zero No reduction

-One-sixth reduction
+One One-sixth reduction

-One-third reduction
+Two One-third reduction

-Entire award forfeited
+Three Entire award forfeited

 Equity-Based Award

 A portion of the CEO year-end incentive may be granted in the form of an equity-based award, based on the Company and CEO performance for the preceding performance year.
 For the 2021, 2022, and 2023 performance years, the Committee and the Independent Directors have awarded RSUs to Mr. Fairbank.
 The vesting of the RSUs is deferred for three years and settlement is in cash based on the Company's average stock price over the 15 trading days preceding the vesting date.
 The RSUs are subject to performance-based vesting and clawback provisions, each as described in more detail under "Additional Performance Conditions and Recovery Provisions" beginning on page 95.